opringle/splittimer/README.md

 ## Thoughts

+What's next?
+Classifiers do poorly on the target task.
+Should I improve the data augmentation for the regressor to handle clips that don't overlap???

 ## TODO

-- find best hyperparams on validation data
-- visually insepct the predictions on a test sample
+- reframe as ML problem
 - annotate more videos (ews runs too)
-- reframe as ML problem
 - update `inspect_training_data.py` to show videos side by side and verify that the training data quality is good

 ```bash